Epstein-Barr virus: Introduction

 causes, and treatments of Epstein-Barr virus is available below.

 Symptoms of Epstein-Barr virus infection can vary among individuals.
 Toddlers and adults may experience no symptoms at all.
 When symptoms do occur they may be vague and similar to a cold or the flu.
 Symptoms may include a general mild feeling of malaise.

-In adolescents and young adults who develop mononucleosis, symptoms generally begin about four ...more symptoms »
+In adolescents and young adults who develop mononucleosis, symptoms generally begin about four to six ...more symptoms »

 Epstein-Barr virus: Treatments